 The revised estimate is the result of new equations based on the width of megalodon’s teeth – and began with a high school lesson that went awry.

 Victor Perez, then a doctoral student at the Florida Museum of Natural History, was guiding students through a math exercise that used 3D-printed replicas of fossil teeth from a real megalodon and a set of commonly used equations based on tooth height to estimate the shark’s size.
-But something was off: Students’ calculations ranged from about 40 to 148 feet for the same shark.
+But something was off: Students’ calculations ranged from about 40 to 148 feet (12 to 45 meters) for the same shark.
 Perez snapped into trouble-shooting mode.

 “I was going around, checking, like, did you use the wrong equation?
 Did you forget to convert your units?” said Perez, the study’s lead author and now the assistant curator of paleontology at the Calvert Marine Museum in Maryland.
 “But it very quickly became clear that it was not the students that had made the error.
 It was simply that the equations were not as accurate as we had predicted.”